k0staa/k0staa.github.io/_posts/2020-04-10-quarkus-vs-spring.markdown

 ~~~
 I've turned on logging for HikariCP to see status of connection pool.

+The only visible difference between projects is the parameter `quarkus.datasource.jdbc.initial-size`.
+The connection pool in Spring Boot is created in the amount specified by the `spring.datasource.hikari.minimumIdle` parameter so here I had to set it to have Quarkus application have pool initialized same as Spring Boot.

 ### Running the applications
 We can proceed to running the application.
 Let's start by running the H2 database in a separate docker container.
 We can do it using the prepared `docker-compose.yml` configuration which can be found in the root project directory.
 Just use below command:
 ~~~